- Remote work has presented new challenges to managing data privacy – beyond simply connecting to networks and sharing data

 Businesses are utilizing an increasing number of systems for marketing, sales, and operations, leading to consumer data being spread across platforms.
 In order to meet CCPA requirements, businesses need to determine where personal information lives and ensure that access and deletion requests can be fulfilled across systems.
 One solution is to map data across the entire business and identify where personal information is stored.
 However mapping data and processing requests can be a challenge with employees working remote.

-Running a privacy program, no matter the size, is a tall task in 2020 given the current state of work and the regulations both in place and forthcoming.
+Running a privacy program, no matter the size, is a tall task in 2020 given the current state of work and the data privacy regulations both in place and forthcoming.
 One solution is to implement a privacy platform across the business by connecting systems together through a live data map.
 This data map provides an up-to-date look at where data is being stored and used and allows companies to respond to data subject requests in a short time frame by pulling data from all of their systems simultaneously.
 Find out how DataGrail provides this for companies including Revolve, Drift, Outreach, and NoRedInk, becoming as one of them put it – “A one-stop shop for our data privacy request needs”.

 Security on Home Networks

 In addition to rising concerns around privacy programs, security during remote work is another issue at hand.
-Employees tend to be less attentive to basic security and compliance issues when working from home.
+Remote employees tend to be less attentive to basic security and compliance issues when working from home.
 As a Forbes article pointed out, “48 percent of employees reported being less likely to follow safe data practices while working from home.
 Meanwhile, 84 percent of IT leaders reported that data loss prevention is more challenging with a remote workforce.”

 Organizations are more susceptible to data security issues such as data leaks, malware, and phishing, Bischoff added.
 “The risk of phishing is far greater when staff can’t meet face to face to verify each other’s requests for information, data, and money.”